Janlorie/DataScienceMinor/Examples/Data Visualisation.md

 ![Confusion Matrix Example](../Resources/Images/Confusion_matrix_example_1.png)

 ### Counts per month
-The visualization example below was one of the firsts global insights we created in the extended dataset.
+The visualization example below was one of the firsts global insights we created in the extended data set.
 After receiving this we wanted to visualize some statistics on the complete set.
 By extracting the amount of emails per month per category, we were able to create the graph below.